 kinds of music to those who could afford it.

-15th century image at left, is a from a set of four panels
+The 15th century image at right, is a from a set of four panels

 from a frontispiece in from Boccaccio.
 Here we see noble ladies

 Women performed as singers and musicians, either in the home or